j-seixas/feup-asso/simple-draw/README.md

 }
 ```

-### Observer

-**Problem:** All views should update automatically on change.

-#### Solution

 ### Singleton

 **Problem:** Drag to select multiple objects.

 #### Solution
-The singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
-This is useful when exactly one object is needed to coordinate actions across the system.
+The Singleton pattern is a software design pattern that restrains the instantiation of a class to one object.
+This is useful when precisely one object is required to coordinate actions across the system.

 In this specific case, we want a single selection of multiple objects in the document, that can be obtained globally (in the render's `eventListeners` and in the `ViewController`).